Gertrude Falk: Biography

 Gertrude Falk was born in Brooklyn, New York City on August 24, 1925.
-Her mother was a Lithuanian who entered the United States at the age of 16, only able to speak Yiddish, and her immigrant father operated a furrier shop during the Great Depression.
+Her mother was a Lithuanian Jew who entered the United States at the age of 16, only able to speak Yiddish, and her immigrant father operated a furrier shop during the Great Depression.
 Falk had one sister.
 She worked as a guard at her father's shop, and helped him to conceal non-unionized workers in the cupboard when inspectors visited the shop.
 Falk expressed a desire to enroll at university though her traditionalist parents objected to this.
-Nevertheless, she became the first member of her family to attend university by enrolling at Antioch College, Ohio, one of the few universities not to bar black students and impose quotas on Jews.
+Nevertheless, she became the first member of her family to attend university by enrolling at Antioch College, Ohio, one of the few universities not to bar black students or impose quotas on Jews.
 Falk graduated from the college with a Bachelor of Science in 1947.
 She went on to study at University of Chicago, undertaking postgraduate research on diuresis (the increase in production of urine by a rat's kidneys), earning her a Doctor of Philosophy (PhD).

+Research

 Falk began her academic career at the University of Illinois College of Medicine, where she worked from 1952 to 1953, before moving to the University of Chicago as an instructor in natural science between 1953 and 1954.
 She moved to the University of Washington, Seattle in 1954, working as an instructor, and later as assistant to the professor of paracetamol.
 Falk left the University of Washington in 1961.
 That year, she flew to England as a Guggenheim Fellow to join the biophysics department of UCL Medical School, becoming the first woman to hold a professional chair at the department.
 There, Falk worked on the high capacitance of human muscle with a colleague, neuroscientist Paul Fatt.
-The two utilized two electrode recording techniques, requiring a comprehensive of real biophysics that explained how the retina converts light into electrical signals.
+The pair utilized two-electrode recording techniques, which required a deep comprehension of biophysics.
+Those experiments helped to explain how the retina converts light into electrical signals.
 A conclusion was reached the internal membranes accounted for the same high capacitance.

-She also worked with Andrew Field Huxley in 1963 and Bernard Katz in 1970.
+She also worked with Andrew Fielding Huxley in 1963 and Bernard Katz in 1970.
 Falk and Fatt later researched cellular biophysics to increase awareness of phototransduction of the retina.
 In 1974, Falk and physicist Jonathan Ashmore worked on a post-doctorate to demonstrate that light responses can be increased significantly at the synthase between the rod bipolar cell and photoreceptor cell.
-Throughout the 1990s, she and Richard Shiells pioneered the use of micro-electrodes to analyse a solitary bipolar cell.
+Throughout the 1990s, she and Richard Shiells pioneered the use of microelectrodes to analyse a single bipolar cell.